jlsfernandez/O365-Starter-Intranet/README.md

 This solution is implemented using:

-- TypeScript (for the code structure and class definitions)
+- TypeScript (for the code structure and class definition)
 - Webpack (for application bundling and packaging)
-- PnP JS Core (for REST communications with SharePoint Online)
+- PnP JS Core library (for REST communications with SharePoint Online)
-- PnP Remote Provisining engine and PowerShell cmdlets (for SharePoint site configuration and artefacts provisioning)
+- PnP Remote Provisioning engine and PnP PowerShell cmdlets (for SharePoint site configuration and artefacts provisioning)
-- Knockout JS (for application behavior)
+- Knockout JS (for application behavior and UI components)
 - Bootstrap (for mobile support)
 - Office UI Fabric (for icons, fonts and styles)
 - Node JS (for dependencies management with npm)